-At the University of Iowa, I have taught a range of undergraduate-level courses such as Social Media Today, Journalistic Reporting & Writing, Media History & Culture, and Media Uses & Effects.
+At the University of Iowa, I have taught a range of undergraduate courses such as Social Media Today, Journalistic Reporting & Writing, Media History & Culture, and Media Uses & Effects.
 I have worked closely with diverse groups of students in skills-based courses.
-Moreover, I have taught in technology-enhanced classrooms designed to facilitate student-centered learning and multimodal activities and assignments.
+Moreover, I have instructed in technology-enhanced classrooms designed to facilitate student-centered learning and multimodal activities and assignments.
 Before coming to the US, as a research associate at the Asian College of Journalism in India, I was involved in designing and supervising a developmental journalism field project that entailed postgraduate students investigating and reporting issues of concern to rural publics in the southern Indian state of Karnataka.
 I have also undergone certificate training at the Center for the Integration of Research, Teaching and Learning (CIRTL), University of Iowa.

 Following are some unsolicited comments in appreciation of my teaching: